noi-techpark/opendatahub-timeseries-analytics/README.md

 ## Local development

-Run the application with `python3 -m http.server` and then check `localhost:8000` for results.
+Run the application inside the `src/main/webapp` folder with `python3 -m http.server` and then check `localhost:8000` for results.

 ## Docker environment (optional)